nativocloud/CIFO/CIFO_Report_Updated.md

 1. **Natural mapping to the problem:** The selection/non-selection of players maps directly to binary values
 2. **Compatibility with genetic operators:** Standard crossover and mutation operators work well with binary representations
 3. **Efficiency:** Binary representation is memory-efficient and computationally simple to manipulate
-4. **Gray coding potential:** Binary representation allows for Gray coding implementation to improve search characteristics

-The decision to implement Gray coding was based on:
-1. **Reduced Hamming cliffs:** Gray code ensures adjacent values differ by only one bit
-2. **Smoother fitness landscape:** This creates a more continuous fitness landscape for local search
-3. **Literature support:** Previous research showing benefits for similar combinatorial problems

 #### 5.2 Fitness Function Design